theolivenbaum/resin/README.md

 ## Row-based compression
 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
 For unstructured data this leaves a smaller footprint on disk and enables faster writes.

 Compression is row-based.
+Querying performance affected very little.
+It is the contents of the document storage file that is compressed and that file is touched after the index lookup and the scoring.

 ## Full-text search
 Querying support includes term, fuzzy, prefix, phrase and range.

 ## Vector space bag-of-words model
-Scores are calculated using a vector space/tf-idf bag-of-words model.
+Scores are calculated using the default scoring scheme which is a vector space/tf-idf bag-of-words model.

 Scoring is column-oriented.
 Analyzed fields participate in the scoring.